stablekernel/aqueduct/docs/docs/db/modeling_data.md

 Each video has a persistent property that indicates when the video was uploaded.
 As a convenience, you'd like to be able to determine if a video is "recent" - that is, it has been uploaded in the last week.
 Adding an `isRecent` property to the persistent type doesn't make any sense, because that information can be derived from the existing upload date property.
 This is a good place to use a transient property.

 By default, transient properties are not included when a `ManagedObject<T>` is written into or read from a `Map`.
-So when a `Video` is returned as JSON in an HTTP response - `isRecent` won't be in the HTTP body.
+When a `Video` is returned as JSON in an HTTP response, `isRecent` won't be in the HTTP body.
 However, this is just the default behavior and can easily be changed, though - see [Storage, Serialization and Deserialization](serialization.md) for more details.

 You may also override a `ManagedObject<T>`s `asMap()` method to get to similar behavior: